jon4hz/go-btcpay/README.md

 A Golang SDK for the BTCPay Server [Greenfield API v1](https://docs.btcpayserver.org/API/Greenfield/v1/).

 ## 💡 About
 This package provies full access to the Greenfield API v1 from a BTCPayServer.
-Every API call returns a corresponding struct.
+Every API call returns a corresponding go struct.

 It's possible to controll the individual calls by passing a context for each function and method.

 ## 🚀 Getting Started